 By contrast, Twitter is a more fast-paced and text-based platform, so content that performs well there tends to be shorter and more concise.
 It ranges from individual tweets, links to articles or threads.

 It is therefore clear that one key difference between Facebook and Twitter is the length of the content.
-While Facebook allows for longer posts, Twitter has a 280-character limit for tweets.
-This means that Twitter content needs to be to-the-point, while Facebook content can be more detailed and in-depth – both can work in your favor if you approach them correctly!
+While Facebook allows for longer posts, Twitter has a 280-character limit for tweets (for most people as of March 2023).
+This means that Twitter content needs to be to-the-point, while Facebook content can be more detailed and in-depth – and both can work in your favor if you approach them correctly!

 Another difference between these platforms is their typical audience.
 Facebook’s audience tends to be more diverse and includes all kinds of people (even older generations, as mentioned above), while Twitter tends to attract a younger, more tech-savvy crowd.
 The content most likely to perform on each platform is therefore different.

 It’s important to consider the strengths and limitations of each platform when creating content, and to tailor your content to the specific audience and goals of your marketing campaign.
 You can read more about using Twitter for your brand or business on the Hypefury Ultimate Guide to Twitter Marketing!